Introduction

 - Use descriptive markers -

-- Cache statuses - They rarely change, cache for performance
+statusIdentifierbadge in listings. - Cache statuses - they rarely change, so cache for performance.

 🔗 Related Documentation